 November marks Financial Literacy Month across Canada.
 After a difficult year for many Canadians, more and more people are facing financial hardship.
-Financial Literacy Month, now in its 10th year, aims to help Canadians learn how to better manage their finances in challenging times.
+Financial Literacy Month aims to help Canadians learn how to better manage their finances in challenging times.

 “Financial literacy gives Canadians the confidence to make smart financial decisions, and if this year has taught us anything, it’s that it’s never been more important to be able to understand your finances and make good decisions,” says John Eisner, President & CEO of Credit Counselling Services of Atlantic Canada.
 “As we go into Financial Literacy Month, we encourage Canadians to be honest with themselves and reach out for support if they need it.
 With so many Canadians lacking financial literacy, know that it’s okay to seek help.”